bpg/terraform-provider-proxmox/docs/resources/virtual_environment_acme_plugin.md

 - `api` (String) API plugin name.
 - `data` (Map of String) DNS plugin data.
 - `delete` (String) A list of settings you want to delete.
-- `digest` (String) Prevent changes if current configuration file has a different digest.
+- `digest` (String) SHA1 digest of the current configuration.
+Prevent changes if current configuration file has a different digest.
 This can be used to prevent concurrent modifications.
 - `disable` (Boolean) Flag to disable the config.
 - `nodes` (String) List of cluster node names.
 - `validation_delay` (Number) Extra delay in seconds to wait before requesting validation.
 Allows to cope with a long TTL of DNS records (0 - 172800).